Winter Storm Elliott UPDATE: Timing, Warnings, Helpful Links - NewsBreak

 Wind Chill WarningURGENT - WINTER WEATHER MESSAGE National Weather Service Nashville TN 235 PM CST Thu Dec 22 2022 TNZ005>011-023>034-066-230500- /O.UPG.KOHX.WW.Y.0010.221223T0000Z-221223T1200Z/ /O.NEW.KOHX.WS.W.0005.221223T0000Z-221223T1200Z/ /O.CON.KOHX.WC.W.0001.221223T0400Z-221223T1800Z/ Stewart-Montgomery-Robertson-Sumner-Macon-Clay-Pickett-Houston- Humphreys-Dickson-Cheatham-Davidson-Wilson-Trousdale-Smith- Jackson-Putnam-Overton-Fentress-Cumberland- Including the cities of Dover, Clarksville, Springfield, Hendersonville, Gallatin, Goodlettsville, Lafayette, Celina, Byrdstown, Erin, Tennessee Ridge, Waverly, New Johnsonville, McEwen, Dickson, Ashland City, Kingston Springs, Nashville, Lebanon, Mount Juliet, Hartsville, Carthage, South Carthage, Gordonsville, Gainesboro, Cookeville, Livingston, Jamestown, Allardt, and Crossville 235 PM CST Thu Dec 22 2022 ...WINTER STORM WARNING IN EFFECT FROM 6 PM THIS EVENING TO 6 AM CST FRIDAY... ...WIND CHILL WARNING REMAINS IN EFFECT FROM 10 PM THIS EVENING TO NOON CST FRIDAY... * WHAT...For the Winter Storm Warning, heavy snow expected.
 Total snow accumulations of up to two inches, with pockets of up to 4 inches.
 Winds gusting as high as 40 mph.
 For the Wind Chill Warning, dangerously cold wind chills expected.
 Wind chills as low as 25 below zero. * WHERE...Portions of Middle Tennessee along and north of I-40. * WHEN...For the Winter Storm Warning, from 6 PM this evening to 6 AM CST Friday.
 For the Wind Chill Warning, from 10 PM this evening to noon CST Friday. * IMPACTS...Plan on slippery road conditions.
 The hazardous conditions could impact the morning commute.
 The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes. * ADDITIONAL IMPACTS...While falling precipitation will end before sunrise Friday, travel impacts are likely to last into the weekend.
 Please plan for slow travel as icy conditions on secondary roadways could be possible through the holiday weekend.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 Avoid outside activities if possible.
 When outside, make sure you wear appropriate clothing, a hat, and gloves.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
 This Afternoon A 50 percent chance of rain, mainly after 4pm.
 Cloudy, with a high near 54.
 South southwest wind around 15 mph, with gusts as high as 25 mph.
 New precipitation amounts of less than a tenth of an inch possible.
 Tonight Rain and snow showers before 10pm, then a chance of snow showers between 10pm and midnight.
 The snow could be heavy at times.
 Low around 3.
 Wind chill values as low as -17.
 Windy, with a southwest wind 15 to 25 mph becoming west northwest in the evening.
 Winds could gust as high as 40 mph.
 Chance of precipitation is 90%.
 New snow accumulation of less than one inch possible.

-The post Winter Storm Elliott UPDATE: Timing, Warnings, Helpful Links appeared first on Wilson County Source .
+The post Winter Storm Elliott UPDATE: Timing, Warnings, Helpful Links appeared first on Cheatham County Source .

 Comments / 0